 Gene Mutations for People with Addiction

 The first study identified three separate regions of the genome for cannabis dependence in European-Americans and African-Americans.
-Human genes are encoded within combinations of four letters.
+Human genes encode within combinations of four letters.
 These letters (nucleotides A, T,C, G) constitute the DNA alphabet.

 This study found variations in individuals who developed cannabis dependence, called single nucleotide polymorphisms, or SNPs, located on chromosomes 3, 8 and 10.
 These gene mutations can have negative consequences.

-The authors sought to answer the question of whether these SNPs were associated with any mental disorders.
+The authors sought to answer the question of whether these SNPs associate with any mental disorders.
 These include the potential for shared genetic risk for a mental health disorder and addiction.
-They found that schizophrenia is associated with variability in the same gene on chromosome 8.
+They found that schizophrenia associates with variability in the same gene on chromosome 8.
 Chromosome 8 is the chromosome for for cannabis dependence, however, different SNPs are present in schizophrenia than cannabis dependence.
 Therefore, it is inconclusive whether there is any genetic predisposition for developing schizophrenia from cannabis dependence.

 What the Studies Say About Genes and Cannabis Dependence